davidn-c/CS-255/README.md

 As I had previously mentioned, the user was very short on fleshing out their needs.
 So to build on their ideas, I used what I gathered from our dialogue and conducted further research on a similar product (i.e. the LMS models).
 Using the examples it helped me to make what were building match more in line with the product that I was being asked to design and from it I was able to build the Business Requirement documents for the customer to confirm their acceptance of the initial design.

+It's seems obvious to me that it is important to consider the user's need because when we are designing a program we are realizing the customer's ideas and not our own.
+More importantly, if we don't build and deliver what the customer is expecting it is unlikely we'll generate any additional business (or get paid for that matter).

 ## How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
 I believe that there would be more than a single meeting for any software design project.
 In reality, after the initial requirements gathering for a programming project, my goal would be to hold follow-up customer meetings to gather requirements from the broader elements that were gathered during the initial requirements gathering session.
 This would help to address the issue I mentioned above where there was no fleshing out of ideas and much of what was to be done to fill in the gaps was done on my own, where I would have preferred the customer have been involved in making the design decision.